Solid State Drive (SSD) Market - Growth, Trends, and Forecasts (2020 - 2025)

 The earliest SSDs for enterprises used SLC (single-level cell) NAND flash, which stores one bit per cell and offers the highest level of endurance and performance, with a typical lifecycle of 100,000 writes per cell.

-The improvements to NAND flash technology have enabled the enterprise SSD manufacturers to use lower-endurance NAND flash options, such as a multi-level cell (MLC), triple-level cell (TLC), 2D NAND, and 3D NAND.
-Advantages of the lower-endurance forms of NAND flash include lower cost and higher capacity, which have spurred the market growth.
+The improvements to NAND flash technology have enabled the enterprise SSD manufacturers to use lower-endurance NAND flash options, such as a multi-level cell (MLC), triple-level cell (TLC), and 3D NAND.
+The advantages of the lower-endurance forms of NAND flash include lower cost and higher capacity, which have increased market growth.